RobotsBuildingEducation/nosabos/nosabos/README.md

 Contact me on Patreon if you have any problems setting this up.

 ### Forking
+The forkable version is a branch of the main repo called `nosabos-fork`
-Fork the code to your repo and clone it in your editor with `git clone` Then, change branches with `git checkout nosabos-fork`
+1. Fork the code to your repo and clone it in your editor with `git clone`
+2. Then, change branches with `git checkout nosabos-fork`

 ### Check node version